Buffalo Water Quality at a Glance

 Lead

-Source: Lead service lines and plumbing in homes built before 1986; Buffalo has approximately 40,000 lead service lines still in use
+Source: Lead service lines and plumbing in homes built before 1986; Buffalo has lead service lines throughout the distribution system

 Health Effects: Developmental delays in children, reduced IQ, learning difficulties, kidney problems, increased blood pressure in adults

-Current Levels: 90th percentile value of 8.3 ppb, below EPA action level of 15 ppb EPA Limit: Action level 15 ppb, but no level of lead is considered safe
+Current Levels: 90th percentile value of 2.7 ppb, well below EPA action level of 15 ppb EPA Limit: Action level 15 ppb, but no level of lead is considered safe

 Please read – our information